dammers2/psp/unit1/process-states.md

 ### Optimization and Diagnosis
 Identifying states where a service gets stuck (such as **blocked**) and optimizing it to avoid bottlenecks.

+### Priority Scheduling
+Processes are assigned a priority, and the scheduler selects the highest-priority process for execution, mitigating starvation with techniques like aging.

+### Round-Robin
+A time-sharing algorithm cycling through processes in a circular queue, allocating a fixed time slice to ensure fairness.